rustysun9/deepseek-v3-integration/Readme.md

 A **Streamlit-based web application** that provides advanced chat capabilities using **DeepSeek's latest models** including the new **deepseek-reasoner** with chain-of-thought reasoning.
 Supports multi-file context, intelligent token management, and professional-grade document processing.

 ---
+> **Fork Note**: This project originated from [ragasimger/deepseek-v3-integration](https://github.com/ragasimger/deepseek-v3-integration) but has been significantly enhanced with new features and improvements.
+---
 ## 🚀 Key Features (V3.1)

 ### 🤖 Dual Model Support